Blitzkid: History

 In 2011, Blitzkid were third on the bill of a North American tour with Face to Face, Strung Out, and the Darlings.
 This tour helped raise the band's profile in the wider punk community.
 A reviewer for the Dallas Observer found the band's "speedy pop-punk with a tinge of metal and classic Misfits" to be "worthy" and "polished", while a reviewer of the Houston show opined that Blitzkid's fusion of "horror punk, '50s rock, and hardcore elements... kicked quite a bit of ass".
 On the other hand, the advance coverage of the event in Nashville Scene, while praising the two headliners, dismissed Blitzkid as "gothy-looking mall rockers".
 Following this tour Blitzkid again played Germany's Summer Breeze Open Air festival in August 2011.

 During Blitzkid's final European tour in 2012, which also included 14 dates in Germany, seven in the UK, three in the Czech Republic, and two in Slovakia, the band played in Russia for the first time, headlining a one-hour 45 minute show at Moscow's Relax Club.
 The UK dates included second billing (out of five bands) to Alien Sex Fiend at the November 3 lineup of the Whitby Goth Weekend.

 Citing changing family commitments, Monstrosity announced his intention to leave Blitzkid in 2011, but remain in his side-band, Vagora, which had a less demanding tour schedule.
 Blitzkid officially broke up by the end of 2012, with Argyle Goolsby embarking on a solo career.
 As of July 2014, Goolsby and Monstrosity's current musical projects are the bands Argyle Goolsby and the Roving Midnight and A Gathering of None respectively.

-A documentary of Blitzkid's history titled Blitzkid: Return to the Living, directed by Jeff Frumess of Video Business Media, is currently in post production.
+A documentary of Blitzkid's history titled Blitzkid: Return to the Living, directed by Jeff Frumess of Video Business Media, was announced along with a Indiegogo campaign to help fund the project in 2017, but was shelved due to undisclosed reasons.
+The fate of the long awaited picture remains a mystery.

-After having reunited for two nights to appear at the Jason Trioxin tribute shows in Teaneck NJ in June 2019, the band has announced a reunion tour in spring 2020 called the Escape the Grave tour.
+After having reunited for two nights to appear at the Jason Trioxin tribute shows in Teaneck NJ in June 2019, the band announced a reunion tour in spring 2020 called the Escape the Grave tour, which later postponed to 2022 due to the COVID-19 pandemic.